Aquatic Therapy is a powerful tool for rehabilitation of disabled individuals seeking functional therapy.

 Despite common misconceptions, aquatic therapy is not hydrotherapy, aqua aerobics, or swimming laps in the pool.
 It is a therapeutic, hands-on, and rigorous activity often conducted as warm water therapy, although some conditions necessitate cooler water conditions.
 The warm pool warms muscles, improves blood circulation, and increases range of motion and flexibility.

 IMPORTANT: Aquatic therapy must be conducted by an individual who is specially certified to work in a water environment.
-Fitness Therapy Unlimited only uses experts with aquatic therapy certification.
+Functional Therapy Unlimited only uses experts with aquatic therapy certification.

 If you have any questions about how aquatic therapy can help your loved one or client, or wish to schedule a consultation, please call us at (248) 792-3633.